-This book, based upon years of research conducted by the Gallup Organization, conclusively shows, that when you focus on enhancing your strengths, whilst applying damage control to your weaknesses you will transform yourself and your organization.
+This book, (based upon years of research conducted by the Gallup Organization), conclusively shows, that when you focus on enhancing your strengths while applying damage control to your weaknesses, you will transform yourself and your organization.

-For example, I have a client, a CEO, who has been successfully leading a thriving organization for some years ... and one of his weaknesses is strategic thinking.
-His leadership strengths are in communicating the vision in such a way that people are inspired to come together to achieve it, and in building external relationships with potential new clients and suppliers.
+For example, I have a client, a CEO, who has been successfully leading a thriving organization for some years.
+One of his weaknesses is strategic thinking.
+His leadership strengths are in communicating the vision in such a way that people are inspired to come together to achieve it.
+He is a master at building relationships with potential new clients and suppliers.

-Rather than spending a lot of time attempting to improve his capability in thinking strategically - he, rather wisely, surrounds himself with people who are naturally good at strategic thinking and uses their strengths to help him guide his organization forward.
-And, he gives much more focus on building and working to his leadership strengths.
+Rather than spending much time attempting to improve his capability in thinking strategically - he, rather wisely, surrounds himself with people who are naturally good at strategic thinking.
+He uses their strengths to help him guide his organization forward.
+And, he gives much more focus to building on and working to his leadership strengths.

-When you are selecting people into your team, make sure that the types of activities they will be working on, are things that they feel terrific about doing - not just what they are good at doing.
+When selecting people into your team, make sure that the activities they will be working on, are things that excite them.
+Not just what they are good at doing.
 I'm sure you know plenty of people, who are in occupations that their parents thought would be good for them, but their life force is focused elsewhere.

 Now you may be thinking, that's all well and good, but it is impossible to have everyone working to their strengths all of the time.
 And that's true.
 You can't necessarily create each job so that people are only working to their strengths.